Microservices implementation.

 Testing and upkeep

-Once your microservices are deployed, these practices are to be followed since day one:
+Once your microservices are deployed, these practices are to be followed from day one:

 • Get started on decentralized monitoring and automated testing across your builds.